2024–25 Eredivisie

 The 2024–25 Eredivisie was the 69th season of Eredivisie, the premier football competition in the Netherlands.
 It began on 9 August 2024 and concluded on 1 June 2025.

-PSV Eindhoven, who entered the last 5 weeks of the season 9 points behind Ajax, entered the last week ahead thanks to Ajax's point losses and defeated Sparta 3-1 in the last match of the league on May 18, 2025 and completed the league as champion for the 26th time.
+PSV Eindhoven, who entered the last 5 weeks of the season 9 points behind Ajax, entered the last week ahead thanks to Ajax's point losses and defeated Sparta 3–1 in the last match of the league on May 18, 2025 and completed the league as champions for the 26th time.